 For the uninitiated ‘low code’ is the ability to fully build functional applications (SaaS products and apps) using third-party toolkits.
 These toolkits enable you to take your ideas from concept, to design to commercialisation.
 To develop sophisticated software-based applications – but without having to have the deep technical knowledge of a developer/coder.
 Many applications even go as far as ‘no-code’.

-The appeal of low code / no code is that you can bring your ideas to market, enabled by the capabilities of other versatile platforms.
+The appeal of low-code/no-code is that you can bring your ideas to market.
+These are enabled by the capabilities of other versatile platforms.
 Quicker to market, easier to maintain and an enabler of a much wider community of potential tech entrepreneurs.
 Commonly they use a visual interface and simple logic tools to facilitate your build.

 - Outsystems (app building)

 - Genexus (software development)

 …. and then there is also Cyclr itself.

 Bringing Low-Code to Embedded Integration

 Cyclr has been designed for the ‘citizen integrator’, a precursor to the low-code movement.

 The ability to boil down once-complex tasks into a visual language makes the integration process more accessible.